FabioMusi04/Chat_Room/readme.md

 ## Usage

 A node.js project with socket.io usage would involve using the socket.io library to add real-time, bi-directional communication capabilities to a node.js application.
 This could be useful for a variety of purposes, such as enabling live chat functionality like this project.
+To use the chat room, open a web browser and go to http://localhost:3001.
+You will be able to see the chat room interface and can join the chat by entering a username.
+Once you have joined the chat, you will be able to send messages to other users who are currently online.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>